is definitely outdated

 today: we don't use 'algorithm' as a mass noun

 for execution.
 It is not limited to calculation

 .
 So we need a better definition.

 An algorithm is a specific combination of discrete steps, observations or actions, into a complex method.
 It is described in terms of elementary entities, objects, properties, actions, processes and events.
 The algorithm itself consists of the way in which these are combined into a whole method.
 The execution of an algorithm is the sequence of actions resulting from applying the algorithm - the result varies depending on the circumstances, which may lead to different outcomes.

 One example of an algorithm is the cookbook recipe.
-Elementary entities (ingredients and tools), observations ('a teaspoonful', '300 g', 'boiling', 'fully dissolved'), actions ('chop into small pieces', 'mix', 'bring to the boil'), processes ('melt', 'boil') and events (in cooking, always changes of state) are used as the basic materials; the recipe is the algorithm describing how to combine them in order to create a specific dish.
+Elementary entities (ingredients and tools), observations ('a teaspoonful', '300 g', 'boiling', 'fully dissolved'), actions ('chop into small pieces', 'mix', 'bring to the boil'), processes ('melt', 'boil') and events (in cooking, always changes of state of the food being prepared) are the elements; the recipe is the algorithm describing how to combine them in order to create a specific dish.

 This also applies to computer algorithms, except that they don't work with food, they work with what is available in a computer.
 A computer program is a concrete implementation of one or more algorithms.